 Primarily, we want to feel safe, to feel loved and to have a sense of purpose.
 In order for this to be realised, our cells need a combination of energy, hydration, essential fats and for us to eat real unprocessed food.

 If our diet, lifestyle or thoughts are keeping our body in a state of fight or flight then healing & repair cannot take place.
-This leads to lower immunity, weakened digestion and a loss of water.
+Lets just take that in for a moment - our cells are either in the stress response or they are healing and repairing, they can’t do both at the same time.
+Stress leads to lower immunity, weakened digestion and a loss of water.
 Reducing the internal stress factors may sound like a huge task to face but if we want to feel full of energy and allow our cells to be in a state of growth, this is a sensible place to start.

 We can't think properly when we're stressed and the longer we're stressed, the more dehydrated we become.
 Blood moves from our frontal cortex to the reactive part of our brain, we lose the ability to be reasonable and to assess situations with clarity.
 We don't need to make rational decisions when we're facing danger, we just need to be able to react quickly It can be a vicious circle because the more dehydrated we are, the more stressed our cells become and the less able we are able to think!

-Life is all about movement.
+Hydration is also essential for movement and vibrant life is all about movement.
 Our cells need to be able to move and we need to be hydrated in order for that to happen.
 To move food along our digestive tract, to metabolise food, eliminate waste, think clearly and to have a healthy immune system, we require fluid.
+We need sufficient water to transmit the amino acid tryptophan into our brain which then converts to serotonin (an important neurotransmitter that affects mood) so hydration is essential for good mental health.
 If it's not present, we can potentially end up feeling stagnant, fearful or unloved, alone and stuck in our lives.
 Reducing stimulants which stress us out and focusing on hydration can create huge shifts on all levels.

-As far as essential fats are concerned, they are essential for numerous reasons.
+And then there’s fat.
 Our cell membranes are mainly made up of essential fats, especially cells in our brain.
-Essential fats mean omega 3 which we need to make prostoglandins which improve brain health and memory, support heart health, help clean our blood, prevent clotting and are anti-inflammatory.
+Essential fats mean omega 3 which we need to make prostaglandins which improve brain health and memory, support heart health, help clean our blood, prevent clotting and are anti-inflammatory.
 What amazes me is that we also need essential fats in order to feel and have emotional expressiveness - to have the ability to digest and move through emotions.
 Healthy cell membranes help us to feel a sense of connection to our environment.
-Isn't that incredible!

-Detoxing somewhere beautiful was the perfect way to remember just how good and full of energy we can feel when we rest, hydrate and embrace the detox techniques!
-I'll be first in the queue to sign up for next year!
+Detoxing somewhere beautiful was the perfect way to remember how vibrant and full of energy we can feel after we’ve rested, hydrated and felt the sun on our skin.